- Village Facilities

 However, money is always needed, not just for improvements, but also for ongoing maintenance and to replace old equipment.
 One of the old unreliable chiller cabinets was replaced in March 2015 with a donation from the parish council, but there will always be a need for a maintenance fund.
-Again the community has stepped in to help; there is now a regular supply of plants and bulbs donated for sale by local people, and Yvonne Knapman has been knitting lots of gloves and ear warmers during the winter.
-Both of these have proved very popular, and raised a surprising amount of money for the Shop Fund.
+Again the community has stepped in to help; there is now a regular supply of plants and bulbs donated for sale by local people, and Yvonne Knapman has been knitting lots of gloves, hats and ear warmers during the winter.
+All of these have proved very popular, and raised a surprising amount of money for the Shop Fund.
+Likewise DVD’s and CD’s have been donated; a huge range of films for all the family, from children’s Disney to horror movies; buy what you’d like for £1.00, and when you’ve seen it, bring it back, and it can be resold!
+That too has been a great way to support the shop.
 Any more ideas like this would be gratefully received!
 The next big thing that is badly needed is a new till with EPOS system – this will make stock taking and other essential management tasks take a fraction of the time that they do at present.

-A Photographic Competition in June 2015 chose 12 photos from local photographers to produce the 2016 Aveton Gifford Calendar which will be on sale from mid September to raise money for the shop.
+A Photographic Competition in June 2015 chose 12 photos from local photographers to produce the 2016 Aveton Gifford Calendar is on sale to raise money for the shop.
 Sarah Harcus generously donated one of her paintings as first prize, and Chris Knapman can be seen here when his photo was pronounced the overall winner.

-Our wide selection of different breads, and our pasties and pies etc are becoming increasingly popular, especially at weekends and holidays, and although we have increased our orders, sometimes we do sell out of your favourite things.
+Our wide selection of different breads (including the new range of gluten-free products), and our pasties and pies etc are becoming increasingly popular, especially at weekends and holidays, and although we have increased our orders, sometimes we do sell out of your favourite things.
 To avoid this and be sure that you can get what you want you can always put in an order – either call into the shop, or ring us on 01548 550 996.